haonen/Harris-Coding-Lab/README.md

 - Rewrite the prior six steps using the same functions, but now only using one assignment <- with dplyr’s chain operator: %>%

 - notes: read carefully about the help of filter(), the observations will be kept if them match the conditions in the code.
-And I don't know why the data frame contains a 'NA' coloum after change from length to width, so I delete it by subset().
+And becasue I didn't delete the NA in original data frame, so the wide one contains a 'NA' column.
+I delete it by subset().

 ```ruby
 #data analysis#